ar-/gdroidclient/README.md

 * makes use of larger screens: show actually more apps on tablets
 * tags to find apps for standard-tasks easily (email clients, file browsers, text editors), since the F-Droid categories are too broad
 * view for 'random apps' to discover apps you usually wouldn't find
-* aims to provide many different views to the app repository in order to assist the user to find, what she wants to find and encourage to use more open source apps from the repository
+* aims to provide many different views to the app repository in order to assist the user to find what she wants to find and encourage to use more open source apps from the repository
 * 'share' apps so it can still be opened with another store (F-Droid, Yalp, Aurora, ...), to get more information about the app.
 * different search algorithm
-* many more to come (G-Droid is jsut a few weeks old) ...
+* many more to come (G-Droid is just a few weeks old) ...

 # Things that G-Droid can NOT do (yet) compared to F-Droid